gustafsson96/the-swede-restaurant/README.md

 ##### Contact Page

-Items were planned to stack on top of each other on smaller screens in addition to the responsive navbar.
+Sections were planned to stack on top of each other on smaller screens in addition to the responsive navbar.

 ![Screenshot of contact wireframe desktop](/documentation/images/Wireframe-Contact-Desktop.png)

+#### Some final words on wireframes

-These were the inital wireframes created.
+* The screenshots presented above were the inital wireframes created.
 The end result of the site looks similar to these wireframes, yet there are some differences.

-Wireframes for authentication and registration were left out to save time, as the integrated Django-Allauth would be used to create the base for these templates and I was not sure how easy they would be to customize to fit the design of the rest of the site.
+* Wireframes for authentication and registration were left out to save time, as the integrated Django-Allauth would be used to create the base for these templates and I was not sure how easy they would be to customize to fit the design of the rest of the site.
 However, the Allauth templates have now been customized and fit the overall design.
 In addition, Django-crispy forms was used for the reservation form, which was not an aspect I considered when creating the wireframes.

-With time I will update the wireframes according to the changes made.
+* With time I will update the wireframes according to the changes made.

 ### _Surface:_